 Onboarding guide for charter and private schools

-Launched in late 2016 for all 40,000+ Saint Paul Public School students, Library Go is Saint Paul Public Library’s virtual library card program for students and educators.
-We are excited to expand the program to charter and private schools in 2018.
+Launched in early 2017 for all 40,000+ Saint Paul Public School students, Library Go is Saint Paul Public Library’s virtual library card program for students and educators.
+We are excited to expand the program to charter and private schools.
 Learn more about how your school can join Library Go with this onboarding guide.

 Welcome from the Director

 Dear Education Partners,

 Welcome!
 Thank you for your interest in Library Go, Saint Paul Public Library’s (SPPL) virtual library card program for local students.